talapus/Crouton/README.md

 # Fixes

-## Manual steps within Ubuntu
+## Fix the font

-Open Settings -> Appearance.
-Select the Fonts tab.
+1. Open Settings -> Appearance.
+2. Select the Fonts tab.
-"Enable anti-aliasing" should be checked and "slight" should be selected in the "Hinting" menu.
+3. "Enable anti-aliasing" should be checked and "slight" should be selected in the "Hinting" menu.

-## Fix the brightness and volume keys
+## Fix the keymapping

 The ChromeOS buttons are still mostly mapped to the old function keys.
 Here's the fix: